Recycling is one way you can contribute to looking after the planet, but the important thing is to go about recycling in the correct way.

 Wax paper with a vegetable oil coating can be recycled in an industrial setting, but not if it has a paraffin coating.
 Telling the difference can be difficult – if you’re uncertain it may be better to class wax paper as non-recyclable.

 Receipts and photographs are non-recyclable because of their films and coatings.
 Similarly, butcher and parchment paper are unsuitable for recycling.
 Butcher paper has a plastic coating, and parchment paper contaminated with food or oil cannot be recycled.
 It can, however, be reused.

-Paper coffee cups also have a plastic coating that means they’re not suitable for recycling.
+Paper coffee cups also have a plastic coating which means they’re not suitable for recycling.
 Facilities can only recycle these cups if they have specialist machinery.
 However, you can remove the cardboard sleeve from your coffee cup and recycle it.